LordOfTheSnow/fritzboxActors2InfluxDB/README.md

 ### Requirements

 * Python 3.7 or higher (may work below 3.7)
-* additional Python modules: see reqirements.txt
+* additional Python modules: see requirements.txt
 * Influx DB 1.8 reachable from your network (2.0 may work as well, but is untested)
 * (Grafana for visualization)

 ### Installation

-1. Clone the git repository from https://github.com/LordOfTheSnow/fritzboxActors2InfluxDB.git into that
+1. Clone the git repository from https://github.com/LordOfTheSnow/fritzboxActors2InfluxDB.git
 2. Change to the created directory
 3. Create a Python virtual environment with `python3 -m venv venv`
 4. Activate that virtual environment with `source venv/bin/activate`